-There is a quote by John Calvin which goes something like this:
+There is a quote attributed to John Calvin which goes something like this:

 “Music is a funnel into the soul through which theology can be poured.”